 Evidently, the good pastor was absent the day his teacher covered correlation and causation in science class.

 There is no question that medical marijuana can and does help with many medical maladies, including chronic pain.
 Numerous readers of this blog can testify to medical marijuana’s efficacy and how it has improved their quality of life.
 It is absurd to oppose any drug (or treatment) that will reduce pain and suffering.
 But, Bruce, people might get “addicted’ if they start using medical marijuana.
 So what?
 Should it matter that a drug is “addictive” IF it’s helpful?
 Shouldn’t the goal be reducing pain and improving quality of life?
 Besides, moral crusaders such as Eyers usually confuse addiction with dependency.
 Addicts misuse drugs, using them for the sole purpose of getting high.
-Most people who use medical marijuana (and opioids such a Hydrocodone and Oxycontin) are not addicts.
+Most people who use medical marijuana (and opioids such as Hydrocodone and Oxycontin) are not addicts.
 They use the drugs as prescribed to relieve pain and improve the quality of their lives.
 Long-term users can become dependent on such drugs, but, again, why does that matter?
 I have been on narcotic pain management drugs for fifteen years.
 Does this make me an addict?
 Of course not.
 I take the medications as prescribed by my family doctor.
 I have taken a variety of pain relievers over the years, but I have not, one time, abused them.
-Using these drugs for long periods have certainly made me physically dependent on them.
+Using these drugs for long periods has certainly made me physically dependent on them.
 If I were to stop taking Hydrocodone, for example, I would go through withdrawal.
 And believe me, that’s not fun.
-Last year, I stopped taking Tramadol.
+Several years ago, I stopped taking Tramadol.
 I had been using Tramadol on and off for managing mild pain for over a decade.
 It took months of suffering to successfully wean myself off of the drug.
 The withdrawal symptoms were so severe that I had to sleep in the living room so my thrashing and crying wouldn’t keep my wife awake.
 Yes, I survived, but at no time was I addicted to Tramadol.
 Dependent, yes.
 Addicted, no.